BJMCox/BJMCox/README.md

 ### Pronouns:
 they/them at this time, although living in Germany makes this hard 🥲 - if you are feeling kind lean towards sie (or just use my name) 😊.
 I am not in the habit of correcting people on this, however.

+*It matters not how strait the gate,
+How charged with punishments the scroll,
+I am the master of my fate:
+I am the captain of my soul.*

 <!--